chrisBioInf/TR-RNA-gene-duplication-supplementary/README.md

-# TR-RNA-gene-duplication-supplementary-scripts
+# Telomerase RNA (TR) gene duplication -- Online Supplemental

-In-house scripts for various data processing tasks in Andrena TR RNA annotation as well as supplementary and raw result data.
+In-house scripts for various data processing tasks in Andrena TR annotation as well as supplementary and raw result data grouped into subdirectories Data_Processing/  Motif_search/ and Tandem_Repeats/ and SUPPLEMENTARY_DATA/, respectively.

-# Motif search
+# Motif_search/

 $ template_searcher.py

 Command-line interface to search for potential template sites of candidate telomeric repeats on the genome level (--help for all possible options).
 The tool can also search for upstream TATA box-like promoter regions.
-Findings are reported as tab-separated tabular format.
+Findings are reported in tab-separated format.

 $ search_motif_in_genome.py